themis-project/themis-finals-infrastructure/README.md

 ### Attacking
 You can attack only from team networks.
 To accomplish this, you should run another virtual machine with an appropriate IP address.
 Example `opts.example.yaml` file contains configuration for extra VM instances - `team1` and `team2` (Ubuntu Desktop).
 Inside a team's machine, you can use several options to perform an attack.
 Please refer to [themis-attack-protocol](https://github.com/aspyatkin/themis-attack-protocol) and [themis-attack-py](https://github.com/aspyatkin/themis-attack-py) to discover them.

 You can manage team virtual machines with Chef as well.
-Each machine should be resolved as `teamN.finals.volgactf.dev` where `N` stands for the team number.
-For instance, `team1.finals.volgactf.dev` is a domain name for team #1.
+Each machine should be resolved as `teamN.finals.themis-project.com` where `N` stands for the team number.
+For instance, `team1.finals.themis-project.com` is a domain name for team #1.
 Assuming your network is `172.20.0.0/16`, team #1 virtual machine will have an IP address `172.20.1.2`.
 The next instructions are pretty similar to the process of configuring `master` instance:
-1. Map `team1.finals.volgactf.dev` in your system's hosts file to an IP address specified for team #1 in `opts.yaml` file;
-2. Launch virtual machine with `vagrant up team1`;
+1. Launch virtual machine with `vagrant up team1`;
-3. Install Chef on target machine with `bundle exec knife solo prepare team1.finals.volgactf.dev`;
+2. Install Chef on target machine with `script/prepare team1`;
-4. Provision virtual machine with `bundle exec knife solo cook team1.finals.volgactf.dev`;
+3. Provision virtual machine with `script/provision team1`;
-5. Repeat steps 1-4 for the other team virtual machines specified in `opts.yaml` file.
+4. Repeat steps 1-4 for the other team virtual machines specified in `opts.yaml` file.

 Inside a team's virtual machine, you can use a pre-installed (if instance is managed with Chef) utility [themis-attack](https://github.com/aspyatkin/themis-attack-py) to send flags to the checking system.